 Please check back here for updates on the latest offerings.
-We are hoping to tour the event to Hobart and possibly Melbourne and Brisbane later in the year.
+We are hoping to tour the event to Hobart and possibly Brisbane later in the year.
 We have already offered three sessions in Adelaide in January, February and April, attended by over 200 participants, and we recently held sessions in Williamstown, Victoria and Hobart.

 The course is divided into ten units, each of which features a (brief) 20-minute introduction, a 10-15-minute video and at least 20 minutes of small-group discussion.
 The timetable is subject to minor changes, but will give some idea of the scope of the course.

 10:00-10:30 Welcome, housekeeping